I was out with some friends recently when I noticed the conversation take an unpleasant turn.

 It was a tad unsettling.

 I love people watching.
 I love seeing all sorts of different people.
 I find it fascinating.
-Of course I have had negative thoughts about how certain people look but I tend to keep those to myself.
+Of course I’ve had negative thoughts about how certain people look but I tend to keep those to myself.

 Criticizing others seems far too common and in some cases a bit of a team sport.

-Here are my tips on how to be less critical of the people around you.
+Here are my tips on how to stop criticizing others.

 Stop bagging things just because they aren’t your cup of tea